Twin Tiers residents love to travel year-round and the one question I often hear is:

-Do I need to buy the rental car company’s extra insurance when I rent a vehicle this summer?
+Do I need to buy the rental car company’s extra insurance when I rent a vehicle?

 The short answer is: “Maybe … but probably NOT.”